Profiling Types of Irrigation Systems

 header

-Right now, the best thing you can do for your lawn is plan for the growing season.
-There’s no getting around it, you will need effective irrigation to make your grass thrive this year.
 If you’ve had problems with your sprinklers in the past, you may want to consider installing a new system.
 One of the most common lawn problems for homeowners is overwatering the grass.
-This mistake can kill the plant and wastes water.
-Every type of grass has unique watering requirements.
-Determine how much water your grass needs and install a system that efficiently distributes it to the soil.
+This mistake can kill the plant and wastes water, so be sure to install a system that efficiently distributes water to the soil.

-This type of irrigation is the most efficient way to water your lawn.
+A green irrigation system, drip is the most efficient way to water your lawn.
 Drip systems release relatively large drops of water very close to the soil.
 The water drips slowly, allowing the soil to soak it up completely.
 This application technique makes it ideal for clay soils.
 The process eliminates any runoff problems you may experience with a less efficient system.
 You will also avoid excessive evaporation since drip systems don’t spray water mist into the air.
 There are many varieties of drip systems including bubblers, drippers, inline emitters and micro sprayers.
 Most systems are customizable to match the requirements for your grass and soil type.

 Soaker hoses